 - Represent their title during Baltimore Pride Weekend

-- Represent the Maryland Leather Community at various events throughout his title year including, but not limited to: Mid-Atlantic Leather Weekend (MAL) and other regional & local contests and events.
+- Represent the Maryland Leather Community at various events throughout their title year at regional & local contests and events.

-The Maryland Leatherperson receives a generous prize package that includes a travel fund to support his trip to IML/IMSL and other travels throughout their title year.
+The Maryland Leatherperson receives a generous prize package that includes a travel fund to support their trip to an international contest and other travels throughout their title year.
 The travel fund starts with $1,000 and another $500 is added by the club as soon as they hold a fundraiser for the charitable cause of their choosing in Maryland.
-In addition to that, COMMAND MC assists them in holding a Send Off Party prior to IMSL/IML.
+In addition to that, COMMAND MC assists them in holding a Send Off Party prior to international competition.
 All the money raised at that party is added to the travel fund.

 In addition to a private interview with the judges panel there are three on-stage segments of the contest of which only two are scored.
 During the interview the contestants are judged on their responses and interaction with the judges.
 (30% of score) They are also judged on their community service with an emphasis on the MD queer and leather communities.
 (20% of score)